924973292/924973292.github.io/_pages/about.md

 Highlights and News
 ------
+- 2024.05.27: I am glad to be a reviewer for NeurIPS 2024!
+This is the first time I have been a reviewer for a top conference!
 - 2024.05.04: I am glad to attend the VALSE2024 for Poster Presentation!
 - 2024.04.04: Thanks [Zifu Wan](<https://zifuwan.github.io/>) for his work!!!
 Sigma: Siamese Mamba Network for Multi-Modal Semantic Segmentation --> The first Multi-modal Semantic Segmentation method based on VMamba!!!
 [Paper](<https://arxiv.org/abs/2404.04256>) [Code](<https://github.com/zifuwan/Sigma>)
 - 2024.02.27: My paper "Magic Tokens: Select Diverse Tokens for Multi-modal Object Re-Identification" has been accepted by the CVPR2024.
 [Paper](<https://arxiv.org/abs/2403.10254>) [Code](https://github.com/924973292/EDITOR)